 The Podcast looks at our ambitious project in detail, we the Trustees answer questions and discuss: the history of 35011; the main issues arising from the project returning her to original condition including: the missing crank axle, replacement middle cylinder, the work being undertaken in cooperation with Loughborough University and the University of Birmingham students on drafting and smoke clearing arrangements; visibility from the cab; the potential liveries and dispels some of the myths associated with casing fires.

-More information can be found about the project and how you support and can get involved on my page here or in more detail on the GSNLRS own comprehensive website here.
+More information can be found about the project and how you support and can get involved in more detail on the GSNLRS own comprehensive website here.

 The trailing truck was also removed from the frames, utilising the crane on site as this will soon be moving off site to be fully restored.
 The smokebox, that would have been unusable if we were restoring to as rebuilt condition, was also removed.
 A new smokebox to the original design will be fabricated in due course.